Availity/availity-react/docusaurus/docs/components/change-password/use-change-password.md

 #### `success: any`

 The success state of the ChangePassword component.
-The success will appear in a green reactstrap `Alert`
+The success will appear in a green reactstrap `<Alert/>`

 #### `setSuccess: () => void`